top of page

 University Associateships

-2016-now Professorial Research Associate, Nordic Africa Institute, University of Uppsala, Sweden
+2016-2023 Professorial Research Associate, Nordic Africa Institute, University of Uppsala, Sweden

 1988-2019 International Gender Studies Centre, Lady Margaret Hall, Oxford University